High Intensity Activated Crosswalk

 - Chaparral Road just east of 78th Street

-Watch the dedication of this HAWK crossing in this short video.
+Watch the dedication of a HAWK crossing in this short video.